fix-ON/fix-ON_video_looper/README.md

        Overclock > Press “OK” > Medium

-Press Finish when your done:
+Press Finish when your done.

 Now it's time to get into the good stuff.